 Tea is too cheap

-Most people might not realize the hard work and effort that goes in to creating a single cup of tea.
+Most people might not realize just how much hard work and effort goes in to creating a single cup of tea.
 Here's why tea should be more expensive on the world market:

 1. Environmental Impact